jundalisay/superb/content/en/research/marx/capital/chapter-3/section-2b.md

-+++
+---
+title: "The Currency of Money"
+heading: "Section 2b"
+author: "Karl Marx"
+image: "/covers/daskapital.jpg"
-title=  "The currency of money" heading=  "Section 2b" author=  "Karl Marx" image=  "/covers/daskapital.jpg" description=  "The change of form, C—M—C, by which the circulation of the material products of labour is brought about, requires that a given value in the shape of a commodity shall begin the process" date=  2020-01-29
+description: "The change of form, C—M—C, by which the circulation of the material products of labour is brought about, requires that a given value in the shape of a commodity shall begin the process"
-+++
+weight: 8
+icon: /icons/marx.png
+# date: "2020-01-31"
+---

 The change of C—M—C causes the circulation of the material products of labour.
 It needs a given value in the shape of a commodity to begin and end the process.